Can You Explain That? Lucid Explanations Help Human-AI Collaborative Image Retrieval: Game Outline

 We display a list of the most relevant object and scene predictions observed in the image.
-The relevance of an object/scene $O$ is measured via an importance score $S(O)$ by $S(O)= \frac{word2vec(O,A)}{p(O|I)}$ where $I$ and $A$ denote the image and machine generated answer, respectively, and $word2vec(O,A)$ denotes the Word2Vec \cite{mikolov2013distributed} similarity of the object and answer words.
-When using object-based attention, this importance score calculation is skipped and attention weights are used instead.
-The player needs to judge if the listed relevant objects make sense with the image and machine generated answer.
-This can help judging if the answer is correct or not.
+The relevance of an object/scene word $O$ is measured by $S(O)= \frac{dist(O,A)}{p(O|I)}$ where $I$ and $A$ denote the image and machine generated answer word, respectively, and $dist(O,A)$ denotes the Word2Vec distance \cite{mikolov2013distributed} between the object and answer words. $p(O|I)$ is calculated using the image encoder in VQA.
+When object-based attention is used, this explanation mode is skipped since objects are already highlighted by attention masks.
+Under this explanation mode, the player needs to judge if the listed relevant objects are consistent with the visual contents in the image and machine-generated answer.